kosecki123/ethereum-alarm-clock/audit/README.md

 * [ ] **LOW IMPORTANCE** *scheduler/BlockScheduler.sol* and *scheduler/TimestampScheduler.sol* both have a comment `// Sets the factoryAddress variable found in SchedulerInterface contract.` but `factoryAddress` is defined in *scheduler/BaseScheduler.sol* and not in the *Interface/SchedulerInterface*.
 These comments should be updated
 * [ ] **LOW IMPORTANCE** The constructors for *RequestFactory.sol*, *Scheduler/BlockScheduler.sol*, *Scheduler/TimestampScheduler.sol* and *_examples/DelayedPayment.sol* should be updated to use the `constructor(...)` keyword introduced in [Solidity 0.4.21](https://github.com/ethereum/solidity/releases/tag/v0.4.22), if any source code is updated
 * [ ] **LOW IMPORTANCE** `RequestLib.getEXECUTION_GAS_OVERHEAD()` should be using the `pure` modifier instead of the `view` modifier, if any source code is updated
+* [ ] **LOW IMPORTANCE** Events in libraries are not automatically included in the ABI for contracts that call the library.
+The current workaround is to duplicate the events in the contracts that call the library.
+One [reference](https://ethereum.stackexchange.com/questions/11137/watching-events-defined-in-libraries).
+In EAC for example, RequestLib's `Aborted(...)`, `Cancelled(...)`, `Claimed()` and `Executed(...)` events are not available in the ABI for *TransactionRequestCore* - [test/TransactionRequestCore.js#L46](https://github.com/bokkypoobah/EthereumAlarmClockAudit/blob/acd8eeafc2006d7d9cdeb03c9c17d1a43b9a4994/audit/test/TransactionRequestCore.js#L46)

 <br />